-Implementing an Accessible & Universally-Designed Fall 2020 Lion Strong Strategy
+Implementing an Accessible & Universally-Designed Lion Strong Strategy

 During the Spring 2020 semester, the Covid-19 pandemic forced an abrupt switch to remote learning at TCNJ.
-As we re-imagine the Fall 2020 semester, please review the following information about ensuring that accessibility and flexibility are at the forefront of course design and delivery:
+As we provide both in-person and remote classroom experience in the Spring 2021 semester, please review the following information about ensuring that accessibility and flexibility are at the forefront of course design and delivery:

 Background/Recap: How a Student Requests Accommodations:

 The process for affiliating with ARC typically involves several steps including:

 - Meeting with an ARC representative to discuss supports and develop an accommodation plan

 The COVID-19 pandemic impacted all students differently and flexibility continues to be key for the Spring 2021 semester as we live into a hybrid in-person AND/OR remote teaching/learning experience.